10550 Airline Highway Baton Rouge, LA 70816

 What You Need to Know About Louisiana Culinary Institute

-If you ever thought about going to cooking school in the Baton Rouge, Louisiana area, you’ll want to learn more about Louisiana Culinary Institute Culinary Arts programs.
+If you ever thought about going to a Louisiana culinary school in the Baton Rouge, Louisiana area, you'll want to learn more about Louisiana Culinary Institute Culinary Arts programs.

 Finding the right cooking school & hospitality management program that meets your needs is the first step to an incredible new career in the field of Culinary Arts.
 Yes, a good culinary school is lot's of work and once you graduate the hard work continues.